How to become a housekeeper

 - What skills do you need to become a housekeeper?

-- How to find housekeeping jobs
+- How can you find housekeeping jobs?

 - What are common job interview questions for housekeepers?